rickmoonex/rickmoonex.github.io/_posts/2023-01-25-vault-azure-overview.md

 ### Key Vault

 The key vault plays a critical role in our Vault cluster.
 It will hold the key that is used for unsealing the Vault servers.
 It also holds the root CA and server certificates needed to encrypt intra-cluster traffic.
-This key vault also contains the certificate that the Application Gateway will use to communicate with the servers, and the certificate that it will attach to it's HTTPS listener.
+This key vault also contains the certificate that the Application Gateway will use to communicate with the servers, and the certificate that will be attached to it's HTTPS listener.

 ### Bastion Host